DiffDoctor: Diagnosing Image Diffusion Models Before Treating: Experiments

-\textbf{\methodname\xspace on FLUX.1.} We diagnose then treat FLUX.1 in \cref{fig: reflection_exp_flux}.
-All images are synthesized on unseen prompts and the same seeds for corresponding images in evaluation time.
-We use early stopping to prevent model collapse as discussed in \cref{sec: ablation}.
-In \cref{fig: reflection_exp_flux}, each image pair shows images synthesized before and after treating. \methodname\xspace successfully generalizes to unseen prompts, where different kinds of artifacts (\textit{e.g.}, watermarks, distorted words, extra limbs, distorted hands, abnormal fingers, blurry head) that are of similar types in training time are suppressed in evaluation time, even when the scenarios are rich in details and complex patterns.
+\textbf{\methodname\xspace on FLUX.1.} We diagnose then treat FLUX.1 in \cref{fig: reflection_exp_FLUX}.
+All images are synthesized on unseen prompts and the same seeds for corresponding images at evaluation time, and each image pair shows images synthesized before and after treating. \methodname\xspace successfully generalizes to unseen prompts, where different artifacts (\textit{e.g.}, watermarks, distorted words, extra limbs, distorted hands, abnormal fingers, blurry head) that are of similar types in training time are suppressed in evaluation time, even when the scenarios are rich in details and complex patterns.
 We also observe that treating the model doesn't significantly change the layout of the images synthesized on the same prompt and seed in evaluation time.
-Pixel-aware treating seems like `altering' the critical areas precisely to make the model avoid artifacts for these areas and other regions that are considered as low artifact confidence areas are not greatly modified.
+Pixel-aware treating seems like `altering' the critical areas precisely to make the model avoid artifacts for these areas, and other regions that are considered low artifact confidence areas are not greatly modified.

-\textbf{\methodname\xspace on SD1.5.} We then perform pixel-aware treating on SD1.5 in \cref{fig: reflection_exp_sd}.
-Though not as impressive as FLUX.1, treating SD1.5 provides us with valuable insights.
-We observe that \methodname\xspace can reduce artifacts but cannot significantly eliminate them, and the image layouts show greater variation compared with FLUX.1.
-An interesting phenomenon happens in the second example, where the model appears to take a `shortcut' by omitting the man's right hand to avoid artifacts.
-We assume this is due to the inferior potential of SD1.5, and the \textit{punishment essence} of \methodname\xspace:

-\methodname\xspace treats the model by `punishing what it has done' instead of `forcing it to do', so it doesn't teach the diffusion model new concepts.
-This is also similar to the difference between RLHF and supervised fine-tuning.
-Then the cause of shortcuts is clear: SD1.5 struggles to synthesize realistic-looking hands in most cases, but when it happens to generate images with fewer hands, artifact confidence decreases, leading to less punishment.
-This incentivizes the diffusion model to take a shortcut by avoiding hands.
-In contrast, FLUX.1 has the potential to generate realistic hands, allowing it to be encouraged to improve hand synthesis without needing to avoid them.